suborbital/subo/docs/wasm.md

 Copyright Suborbital contributors 2020

 ## FFI Runnable API
-subo provides an API which allows for communication between Wasm runnables and Hive.
-This API is currently limited to internal functions used to run jobs and return their results, but in the future this API will expand to include:
+Hive provides an API which allows for communication between Wasm runnables and Hive.
+Full documentation is coming soon.
+This API currently has:
-- The ability to make network requests from Wasm Runnables (with built-in access controls to restrict network activity)
+- The ability to make HTTP requests from Wasm Runnables (soon with built-in access controls to restrict network activity)

+This API will soon have:
 - The ability to read files from the host machine (with build-in access control)
 - The ability to schedule new Hive jobs and get their results (similar to the Go Runnable API)